-Google’s search algorithms extensively evaluate different aspects of the content assess the value and quality when choosing what to rank in their results.
+Google’s search algorithms extensively evaluate different aspects of the content.
+They’re looking at value and quality when choosing what to rank in their results.
 Google values trust and wants to rank trustworthy sites only.

-This means that you need to build a website that people love and trust.
+This means that you need to build a site that people love and trust.
 Your knowledge and experience help you create great content that will get other people to take notice.